Mechanical projects

 -

-Results Visualization: After running the solver, the results are analyzed:
+Results Visualization: After running the solver, the

 - Von Mises Stress: The primary result shown is a Von Mises stress plot, which visualizes the stress distribution throughout the beam.
 The maximum stress is identified at the point of load application and is shown to be well below the material's yield strength.